bustle/mobiledoc-kit/README.md

 2. Build: `gulp build`

 ## Playing
+1. Build
+2. For image uploading and embedding, enter your credentials in `server/config.json`
-1. Start the server: `npm start`
+3. Start the server: `npm start`
-2. Navigate to the demo at [http://localhost:5000]
+4. Navigate to the demo at [http://localhost:5000](http://localhost:5000)

 ## Testing
 `gulp test`